ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-identity.account-profile.create`  | An event is generated when an initiator creates a trusted profile. |
 | `iam-identity.account-profile.update`   | An event is generated when an initiator updates a trusted profile. |
 | `iam-identity.account-profile.delete`   | An event is generated when an initiator deletes a trusted profile. |
-{: caption="Table 5.
-Events that are generated for trusted profiles" caption-side="top"}
+{: caption="Events that are generated for trusted profiles" caption-side="top"}

 ## Policy events
 {: #at_events_iam_policies}